Structural Designs

 Dutch Gable Roof

 The Dutch gable (hip) roof is a hybrid of a gable and hip type of roof.
 A full or partial gable can be found at the end of the ridge in the roof, allowing for a greater amount of internal roof space.
-This style also improves the look of the roof, providing a more unique and interesting design than the very common simple hip roof.
+The style also improves the roof’s look, providing a more unique and interesting design.

 Hip and Valley Roof